TentativeConvert/LaTeX2Anki/README.md

 In both options, the cards can be viewed offline, and both options support nightmode colouring via css (colour of images can be inverted via css).

 `plastex` mostly caters for option 1, so this is the path we follow here.
 One exception is `tikz-cd` diagrams, which `plastex` converts to `svg`s.
-My current inclination is to simply avoid such diagrams, so that we don't end up having to deal with the worst of both words 1 & 2.
+My current inclination is to simply avoid such diagrams, so that we don't end up having to deal with the worst of both worlds 1 & 2.
 If I really need a card with a diagram, perhaps  [amscd](https://docs.mathjax.org/en/latest/input/tex/extensions/amscd.html) would work instead.

-It should be possible to set up `plastex` use option 2 for all maths, i.e. to turn all maths into images.
+It should be possible to set up `plastex` to use option 2 for all maths, i.e. to turn all maths into images.
 But this is difficult to set up.
 See [plastex:issue163](https://github.com/plastex/plastex/issues/163).